-6.4.
-Additional Robustness checks
+6.4 Additional Robustness checks

 In an attempt to isolate the effect of the different volatility measures in a volatility-timing strategy, all robustness checks will consider the "no estimation risk" case, setting aside the issue of the role of expected returns in the optimization problem.
-So far, out-of-sample forecasts have been obtained with an estimation window of 150 days.
-As you can see in Table 6.4.1, results are robust to increasing window sizes as long as our first insights did not change.
+So far, out-of-sample forecasts have been obtained with an estimation window of 150 trading days.
+By computing economic gains with increasing window sizes (200 and 250 trading days), results are robust as long as our first insights did not change.
 Economic gains are still positively related to target returns.
 The only noticeable change is the improvement of MVGARCH-based portfolios relatively to the EWMA ones, suggesting that MVGARCH performs better for larger estimation windows.